Financial-Times/origami-website/_tutorials/bower-to-npm.md

 }
 ```

 If you have anything left in your bower.json.dependencies, you should see if they exist on <a href="https://www.npmjs.com/" class="o-typography-link--external">npmjs</a> and use that version instead.
-Migrating a project becomes much simpler when there are no bower.json dependencies at all.

 Run `npm install`, if it fails and says something similar to "code ETARGET No matching version found for @financial-times/example", it means that you would also need to update to the latest version of that component.
 This is because we have not published all the historical versions of Origami components onto <a href="https://www.npmjs.com/" class="o-typography-link--external">npmjs</a>.